Agent Desktop provides you with controls and features that let you handle voice interactions with contacts or team members.

 How do I control the volume of my headset and mute myself?

-Your administrator can set up the controls for your microphone and speakers on your headset to let you mute and unmute yourself and/or your contact, and let you control the volume of your microphone and speakers.
+If you use Genesys Softphone, your administrator can set up the controls for your microphone and speakers on your headset to let you mute and unmute yourself and/or your contact, and let you control the volume of your microphone and speakers.

 Depending on how things are set up, you might see different configurations of buttons: